 Strong as Death and The Outcast Dove, both by Sharan Newman.
 These books are part of the Catherine LeVendeur mystery series and while are excellent on their own, are even better if you read the previous books first, or at least the first in the series (Death Comes as Epiphany) where we get most of the backstory and family secrets (many).
 Catherine is a 12th century French woman who almost becomes a nun but doesn’t, ends up solving mysteries through her curiosity and intellectual prowess.
 The two books mentioned are both set partly on the Camino de Santiago (Road of St. James).

 The Devils of Cardona, by Raymond Carr.
 Strange and violent events in the foothills of the Spanish Pyrenees draw the attention of the Crown – and an investigator is sent to find out what is happening.
 But are the mostly likely suspects really guilty, or is something else going on?
-Good portrayal of the religious conflicts of this period, where “old Christians” and newly converted Muslims or Jews did not necessarily get along – and that fact was sometimes used to provoke or hide other issues.
+Good portrayal of the religious conflicts of this period (16th century), where “old Christians” and newly converted Muslims or Jews did not necessarily get along – and that fact was sometimes used to provoke or hide other issues.

 Albi, by Hilary Shepherd.
 An old man in a Spanish village reflects back on his childhood just after the Spanish Civil War.
 Very good as coming of age story in a challenging time in Spanish history, shows the divisions in a small town and the repression faced by the war’s losers and their ways of fighting back, even under that repression.
 While this is a novel, I get the feeling that some of the book is based on true or almost true events in the Maestrazgo area, where guerilla “maquis” hid in the mountains for years after the end of the war.